xpmethod/decolonization/README.md

 classical vision, as the home of the scholar "fascinated by ideas";
-Rodney saw the university as the home of the public intellectual, a committed intellectual located in his or her time and place, and deeply engaged with the wider society.[^2] One moral of the story I want to tell is that we resist the temptation to dismiss one side and embrace the other.
+Rodney saw the university as the home of the public intellectual, a committed intellectual located in his or her time and place, and deeply engaged with the wider society.^[James N. Karioki, "African Scholars versus Ali Mazrui,"
+    *Transition*, No. 45, 1974.
+For Ali Mazrui's response, see, Ali Mazrui, "Africa, my conscience and I," *Transition*, No. 46, 1974] One moral of the story I want to tell is that we resist the temptation to dismiss one side and embrace the other.
 However compelling, these contrasting visions were anchored in two equally one-sided notions of higher education: relevance and